uptonking/note4yaoo/lib-editor-vscode-community-ide.md

 - ## [Ending support for self-hosted Gitpod and moving our source to AGPL | Hacker News _202212](https://news.ycombinator.com/item?id=33907897)
 - CEO from Gitpod here.
 Some background on why we moved to a managed enterprise cloud product: there are parts of Gitpod itself that are closer to a Kubelet then a Kubernetes application.
 We use much of the Kubernetes surface, interact with containerd, and use bleeding edge Linux features.
 The only way you make Cloud and Self Hosted co-exist is to have one codebase.
 What we deployed in SaaS we wanted to deploy in Self-Hosted.
 But not all Kubernetes are created equal (think GKE node label, EKS custom AMI to get Linux kernels but not other places).
 Today there are features in SaaS that are not available in Self-Hosted.

 - Open source without self hosting capability is just crowdsourcing your engineering team.
-Documented and supported or bust.
 The cloud is a prison.

 - Interested to see if they can successfully pivot to full SaaS.
 It seems like with the recent AWS announcement of CodeCatalyst and Github CodeSpaces (both of which are free with an additional easy to use paid model), Gitpod has been backed into a corner.
 I hope they do well, but the odds are stacked against them as the enterprise selling machines that are Amazon and Microsoft are incredibly difficult to fight as a startup.
   - With Gitlab also apparently working on their version of CodeSpaces, it seems like maybe the best position for Gitpod is an acquisition (possibly by Atlassian).